 Common symptoms may include:

 Treatment aims to relieve shoe pressure and friction over the bump.
 Measures to relieve pressure include using a thick heel pad or sponge insert or switching to sandals, clogs, or shoes with a soft heel counter and no obvious seams or stitching over the ridge.
-Home treatment, such as massaging the area with ice and taking nonprescription anti-inflammatory medicines, may help further relieve symptoms.
-If home treatment is not successful, surgery may be needed.
+Home treatment, such as massaging the area with ice, taking nonprescription anti-inflammatory medicines, and alternating between ice or a heat pack may help further relieve symptoms.
+If home treatment doesn't work, surgery may be needed.

 Author: Healthwise Staff